 Looking for a card with bonus cash-back categories?
 The Capital One SavorOne Student Cash Rewards Credit Card has you covered.
 With this card you can earn unlimited 3% cash back on dining, entertainment, popular streaming services and at grocery stores (excluding superstores like Walmart® and Target®), plus 1% on all other purchases.
-Earn 8% cah back on entertainment purchases when you book through the Capital One Entertainment purchases and tickets at Vivid Seats.
+Earn 8% cah back on entertainment purchases when you book through the Capital One Entertainment portal.
 You will also enjoy no annual fees, foreign transition fees, or hidden fees.
 Other card features like $0 fraud liability and the ability to set up Autopay for your account make this card very user friendly.

 Looking for a card that has a flat-rate cash back option?
 Check out the Capital One Quicksilver Student Cash Rewards Credit Card.
 With this brand-new card, you are able to earn unlimited 1.5% cash back on every purchase, every day.
 No rotating categories or sign-ups needed to earn cash rewards; plus, cash back won’t expire for the life of the account and there’s no limit to how much you can earn.
 It also offers a $0 annual fee, and no foreign transaction fees or hidden fees.
 This card also offers $0 fraud liability and the ability to set up Autopay.

 Looking for a card that offers streaming subscription credit?
 Journey Student Rewards from Capital One is the card for you.
 This card will earn 1% cash back on all your purchases.
 Pay on time to boost your cash back to a total of 1.25% for that month.
 Earn unlimited 5% cash back on hotels and rental cars booked through Capital One Travel, where you'll get Capital One's best prices on thousands of trip options.
 Terms apply.
 This card also allows you to pick the monthly due date that works best for you.
 Enjoy no annual fee and no foreign transaction fees along with $0 fraud liability if your card is ever lost or stolen.
-Monitor your credit profile with the CreditWise® app, free for everyone.
+You can help build your credit with responsible use of a card like this.